yochaigal/cairn/wip/2e/reliquary.md

 ## Wonder Bar, 1 charge

   - Pressing the switch on the side of this iron bar freezes it in place, even in midair.
 Once frozen, it cannot be moved by any force until the switch is depressed.
   - **Recharge**: Hold the bar with both hands without letting go for one continuous hour (WIL save to succeed).
-Make only one attempt per day.
+You can make only one attempt every day.

 ## Wraith Lantern, 1 charge

-  - Write someone's name onto its glass and it will disappear.
+  - Write someone's name onto its glass, and the name will disappear.
 The lantern reveals a path to their current location, visible only to the holder (day or night).
   - **Recharge**: Kill the last person found with the help of the lantern, trapping their spirit inside.
 The lantern must be nearby when they are killed.